IMSEMZPZ/PPD/README.md

-# PPD: A Scalable and Efficient Parallel Primal-Dual Coordinate Descent Algorithm.
+# PPD: A Scalable and Efficient Parallel Primal-Dual Coordinate Descent Algorithm
 A demo for PPD

 Method PPD is described in the paper: A Scalable and Efficient Parallel Dual Coordinate Descent Algorithm.